eweinhaus/KFactor/memory-bank/projectbrief.md

 ## Executive Summary

-This project is a viral growth engineering challenge to transform Varsity Tutors' learning platform into a social, gamified experience that drives exponential user acquisition through viral growth mechanics.
+This project is a viral growth engineering challenge to transform a learning platform into a social, gamified experience that drives exponential user acquisition through viral growth mechanics.
 The goal is to achieve a **K-factor ≥ 1.20**, where each user brings 1.2+ new users through shareable, referable moments.

 ### Core Challenge